redpumpkin21/BookNRead/README.md

 #### MVP EXAMPLE
 - 2 carousels
+	1. abover nav
+	2. below header
 - navbar
 - hamburger
 - clickable icons
 - populate books
 - contact
 - jump location from hamburger

--
+- genre section icon

 #### PostMVP EXAMPLE

-- have a functioning international section
+- have a functioning genre section
+-each genre componet is poppulated with books
 - have info section
 - shopping cart
 - functioning searchbar * don't have a lot of books*